koo5/new_shit/README.md

 intro
 ===
-talk to us in #lemonparty on freenode (hey, we are already 2 there!) background noise:  http://goo.gl/jesK0R
+talk to us in irc://irc.freenode.net#lemonparty background noise:  http://goo.gl/jesK0R documentation is slowly transfering into lemon, but its all just development notes at the moment